 The main tools included in the Docker platform are:

 Now that you understand the Docker toolset, let’s review Docker’s fundamental components that you’ll be interacting with:

-If you want to start creating and running docker images, this hour-long video for an awesome introduction to the basics!
+If you want to start creating and running docker images, watch this video for an awesome introduction to the basics!

-When your microservices-based application includes multiple containerized microservices, the application will require a container orchestration tool that automates the process of distributing resources, managing container deployment, and orchestrating requests across the architecture.
-Docker Compose allows you to automate container deployment and resource distribution when all containers are operating under the same Docker node and operating system.
+When your microservices-based application includes multiple containerized microservices, the application will require a container orchestration tool that automates the distribution of resources, container deployment, and the orchestration of requests across the architecture.
+Docker Compose allows you to automate container deployment and resource distribution for a container-based system when all containers are operating under the same Docker node and operating system.

 Here are some excellent user reviews for Docker from Capterra:

 Like the conductor of an orchestra, Kubernetes can direct actions of thousands (even hundreds of thousands) of containers and groups of containers, all running on different servers under different Docker nodes.
 With Kubernetes, you can manage a group of containerized apps to work in concert – in a way that forms a larger container-based system.